-Moving on now to a critical market assessment in the wake of the US EQUITIES pushing further above the 3,200-30 range on their approach to the old February S&P 500 all-time high.
-Yet that has still not significantly bothered GLOBAL GOVVIES strength, even if they are under a bit more pressure at present.
+Moving on now to a critical market assessment in the wake of the US EQUITIES pushing further above the 3,200-30 range and recently their old February FRONT MONTH S&P 500 FUTURE 3,397.50 all-time high.
+Yet that had still not bothered GLOBAL GOVVIES as significantly as some might have expected, even if they were under more pressure prior to the recent rebound.
+That will become more critical after the SEPTEMBER BUND FUTURE expiration today (Tuesday.)

 While EMERGING CURENCIES were sustaining strong rebounds until late July, that was in part likely due to the extent of the COVID-19 impact on the US preventing the US DOLLAR from attracting the typical crisis 'haven' bid.
-Yet at present it seems the US EQUITIES strength is generating a bit more 'risk on' psychology, and it is going to be interesting to see how far that goes.
-That is especially with the broader global economic outlook remaining stressed despite the upbeat US EQUITIES rally that is nearing a more critical juncture.
+Yet recently it seemed the US EQUITIES strength was generating a bit more 'risk on' psychology, and it was going to be interesting to see how far that went.
+That is especially with the broader global economic outlook remaining stressed despite the previous upbeat US EQUITIES rally that has failed at a critical juncture.

-The MARCH T-NOTE FUTURE surging into a new all-time high into mid-March (i.e. shortly prior to its expiration) above the 134-00/-08 summer 2016 previous high was understandable (weekly chart through Friday https://bit.ly/31nyjbf.)
+The MARCH T-NOTE FUTURE surging into a new all-time high into mid-March (i.e. shortly prior to its expiration) above the 134-00/-08 summer 2016 previous high was understandable (weekly chart through Friday https://bit.ly/3jY7OQq.)
 As we had based our future expectation on its historic weekly Oscillator activity likely extending its rally at least into the 135-16/136-00 area (MA-41 plus 06-00/-16), violated in early March.